-Let's now examine the components of this single cylinder group in more detail.
-FFS keeps a copy of the super block (S) in each group for reliability reasons.
-The super block is needed to mount the file system; by keeping multiple copies, if one copy becomes corrupt, you can still mount and access the file system by using a working replica.
+We now describe the components of a cylinder group.
+A copy of the super block (S) is found in each group for reliability reasons (e.g., if one gets corrupted or scratched, you can still mount and access the file system by using one of the others).

-Within each group, FFS needs to track whether the inodes and data blocks of the group are allocated.
-A per-group inode bitmap (ib) and data bitmap (db) serve this role for inodes and data blocks in each group.
+The inode bitmap (ib) and data bitmap (db) track whether each inode or data block is free, respectively.
 Bitmaps are an excellent way to manage free space in a file system because it is easy to find a large chunk of free space and allocate it to a file, perhaps avoiding some of the fragmentation problems of the free list in the old file system.

-Finally, the inode and data block regions are just like those in the previous very-simple file system (VSFS).
+Finally, the inode and data block regions are just like in the previous very simple file system.
 Most of each cylinder group, as usual, is comprised of data blocks.